University of Pennsylvania, PhD '15

 “Bloody Minds and Peoples Undone: Emotion, Family, and Political Order in the Susquehannock-Virginia War,” William and Mary Quarterly 74, no. 3 (2017): 401-436.

 “Indian Subjecthood and White Populism in British America,” in Ideology and U.S. Foreign Relations: New Histories, ed.
-David Milne and Christopher McKnight Nichols (forthcoming from Columbia University Press).
+David Milne and Christopher McKnight Nichols (New York: Columbia University Press, 2022)

 Awarded Allan Nevins Prize, Society of American Historians